-Property, plant and equipment are stated at cost less accumulated depreciation.
+Property, plant and equipment are stated at cost/valuation less accumulated depreciation and impairment losses.
 Depreciation is calculated on a straight-line basis at rates to write off the carrying values of the assets over their expected useful lives.
 The rates used to write off the cost of assets are as follows: